Yelhendi/MyPracticalProject/README.md

 ## Project Tracking
 A trello board was used for the project management side of this project.
 This board shows everything that has been implimented into the project from Epics to Testing.
 The board consits of Epics which are broken down into corresponsing user stroies which outline the requirments of the epics.
+In this project however, there were not many user stories as the user only interacts with the frontend and does not have to input any values to obtain an output.
 The user stories are broken down into tasks which are placed into the backlog, these tasks underpin all the technical aspects of the user stories.
 The board is colour-coded which is used link the Epics to User stroies and to tasks.
 Below shows a detailed explanation of what each section means.

 * Epics: Encompase a vague feature or addition which is made up of several user stroies.
 * User Stories: These are non-technical features that explain how the user uses the features.This keeps the development process user focused and puts the user experience first.